 The way the Nayo EXP backpack is divided is amazing when you’re traveling for business.
 Open it up and you have the “office” compartment, with your laptop and/or tablet, plus all their cables.
 In the front compartment, you can fit folders and hand-outs without bending them next to some extra pens.
 And in the middle, you have a double compartment just for your clothes and personal items, protected from the eyes of your business partners.

 You can arrive at the office and leave it in class even if you’re traveling with a backpack.
 The Nayo EXP backpack comes with a comfortable side handle that allows you to carry it like a suitcase.
 It’s one thing to go to a relaxed training like me, and it’s another to have a business meeting with a potential client.
 Your image represents not only you but your company, too.
 And the Nayo EXP is perfect to make you look great!

-A truly versatile backpack, Nayo EXP fits your personal and professional life.
-Just like you, it’s a 2 in 1 deal.
+During my Nayo EXP review, I found that it is a truly versatile backpack.
+The Nayo EXP fits your personal and professional life.
+Just like you, it’s a 2 in 1 deal!